Mega Altaria Raid Guide – Best Counters, Weakness, CP & Strategy

 Why it’s bad:

-• Weather can boost enemy damage or your DPS
+• Weather can boost boss or your attackers

 Fix:

-• Snow → boosts Ice attackers (best scenario)
+• Snow → boosts Ice attackers (best for raids)

 Low-Level Pokémon Usage